New Radiant S.C.

-New Radiant Sports Club is a Maldivian professional football club based in Henveiru – Malé, Maldives.
-The club was founded on 19 August 1979 by Ahmed Waheed and his friend Ahammadhanik.
-New Radiant has won all domestic competitions being held in the Maldives and the club is the most successful in the Maldives in terms of trophies won and is also the most successful Maldivian club in the international arena.
-They were semi-finalists in the AFC Cup in 2005 and the only Maldivian club to have progressed beyond group stages in the AFC cup in multiple occasions.
+New Radiant Sports Club is a Maldivian professional football club based in Henveiru, Malé.
+The club was founded on 19 August 1979 by Ahmed Waheed.
+New Radiant is the most successful in the Maldives in terms of trophies won and in the international arena.
+They were semi-finalists of the AFC Cup in 2005, and the only Maldivian club to have progressed beyond the group stage.

-New Radiant has won Dhivehi League/Dhivehi Premier League six times, FA cup 12 times out of 29 and have won the Maldives Cup Winners' Cup four times.
+New Radiant has won the Dhivehi Premier League six times, FA cup 13 times and the Maldives Cup Winners' Cup four times.
 They won President's Cup 12 times and POMIS Cup 3 times.
-In 2019 Football Association of Maldives suspended New Radiant from all football related activities due to unpaid wages to the players and failing to pay fines amounting to almost US$2 Million to FIFA and FAM.
+In 2019, the Football Association of Maldives suspended New Radiant from all football related activities due to unpaid wages and fines.

 History

-1994–1999
+1994–99

-In 94' Season, New Radiant won POMIS Cup and FA cup.
-In 95' Season, the blues won POMIS Cup and Maldives National Championship / President's Cup.
+In the 1994 season, New Radiant won POMIS Cup and the FA cup.
+In the 1995 Season, the blues won POMIS Cup and National Championship / President's Cup.
 New Radiant won all the competitions that were held in 1997.
-In 98' Season, the blues won FA Cup three times in a row and became first team to do so in Maldivian footballing history.
+In the 1998 season, the blues won FA Cup three times in a row and became first team to do so in Maldivian footballing history.
 In 1999, New Radiant won only Maldives Cup Winners' Cup.
 The club took part in the Asian Club Championship consecutively in the 1990s.

-2000–2003

-In the year 2000, New Radiant won only Maldives Cup Winners' Cup.

-2004–2008

-In 04' Season, New Radiant claimed the FA cup and became the first team ever to qualify for the Asian cup.

-In 2005 Season, The blues reached the Semi-finals of the AFC Cup 2005 and were beaten in semi-finals by champions Al Faisaly of Jordan.

-In 2006, was a successful season for New Radiant.
-The blues won FA cup and the Dhivehi League.

-In 07' Season, The Blues were able to clinch 2 titles, both the FA cup and the President's Cup.
-Dhivehi League was dominated by New Radiantt during the early stages, but after poor results against smaller clubs like Maziya and Vyansa, Victory took the lead.
-The winner was decided on the last match which the Blues lost against the Red Devils.

-In 2008, The first tournament of the season, the Cup Winners Cup was won by New Radiant.
-They lost FA cup final against VB Sports Club.
-After dominated in the first games of season, but the Blues ended up with poor results in the League & Presidents' Cup.
-They were knocked out of the AFC Cup 2008 in the group stage with 1 win, 1 draw and 4 losses.
+2000–08